Tag

 PDFelement Pro from iSkysoft is a free and paid-for PDF editor with a range of impressive features.
 PDFelement Pro offers two kinds of free trials of their PDF editing software: unregistered vs. registered.
 The unregistered free trial lets you download and use the software for free without creating an account, but it only lets you use a few features like viewing and creating PDFs.
 A registered free trial means you have to create an account but it’s only a 14-day free trial in which you’re allowed to try out “nearly all” its features.
 Both free trial types will still add watermarks to PDFs you save.

 If you don’t want the watermarked trial versions, you can choose between purchasing one of three plans: a year plan, a two-year plan, or a perpetual plan.
-They all pretty much offer the same benefits (no watermarks are added, full access to all features, and free tech support), but how long you have access to its features and how updates are handled depends on which plan you pick.
+They all pretty much offer the same benefits (no watermarks are added, full access to all features, and free support), but how long you have access to its features and how updates are handled depends on which plan you pick.
 The premium versions also include features like: compressing PDFs and extended access (beyond the 14-day trial) to features like page cropping, signing PDFs, and page splitting.
 PDFelement Pro also includes AI tools, such as summarizing and translating documents.

 PDFelement Pro is available for both Windows and MacOS devices.